 Well, not really.
 In truth, the Create is the descendant of the original 3Doodler.
 Still, it deserves some recognition, not only for its role in the world of 3D printing pens but also for its features.

 In an unusual twist, the Create has two buttons for two extrusion speeds and no unloading button.
 Then again, it is the original – maybe it’s the other pens that are strange…

 As with other big company 3D printing pens, a wide variety of accessories exist for the Create, including a swappable nozzle set, the DoodlePad (3D drawing surface), the JetPack (portable battery pack), and a foot pedal to relieve the fingers.

-What’s really surprising about the 3Dsimo is its relatively low price for its impressive list of features.
+What’s really surprising about the 3Dsimo Multipro is its relatively low price for its impressive list of features.
 It is capable of 3D drawing, burning, foam-cutting and even soldering smaller parts.
 Most 3D pens in this list support only PLA and ABS, but the 3Dsimo takes 3D drawing one step further by additionally printing in HIPS and PET, thanks to its high-temperature nozzle.

 The Pro is 3Doodler’s most advanced model.
 It includes all the normal bells and whistles, and even adds a few extra ones!

 To begin, just about any conventional 3D printing filament can be used with this 3D pen, from the standard PLA and ABS to polycarbonate, nylon, and flexible.
 And not only can you control what goes in, with six nozzle shapes and sizes, you can also control how it comes out!